matloff/omsi/README.md

 depend on the type of machine/OS used.
 Instead, OMSI offers a **CopyQtoA** selection in the menu, which completely copies the contents of the question box to the end of the answer box.
 Students then edit.
+(You may need to scroll down in the answers box to see the copied material)

 <b><i>Saving answers:</i></b>